Finding Fair Allocations under Budget Constraints: The Density Greedy Algorithm

 This section shows that the $\densestgreedy$ algorithm finds $\EFone$ allocations for instances in which all the goods have equal sizes.\footnote{As in the general case, the values of the goods can be distinct.
 Here, we also retain the assumption that all the goods have distinct densities.}

-\begin{theorem} For any given budget-constrained fair division instance $\langle [m], [n], \{ v(g) \}_{g}, \{s(g)\}_{g}, \{B_a\}_{a} \rangle$ in which all the goods have the same size (i.e., $s(g) = s(g')$ for all $g, g' \in [m]$), Algorithm \ref{algo:dense} ($\densestgreedy$) computes an $\EFone$ allocation in polynomial time. \end{theorem} \begin{proof} For instances in which that goods have the same size, ordering the goods in decreasing order of densities is equivalent to ordering them in decreasing order of values.
+\begin{theorem} For any given budget-constrained fair division instance $\langle [m], [n], \{ v(g) \}_{g}, \{s(g)\}_{g}, \{B_a\}_{a} \rangle$ in which all the goods have the same size (i.e., $s(g) = s(g')$ for all $g, g' \in [m]$), Algorithm \ref{algo:dense} ($\densestgreedy$) computes an $\EFone$ allocation in polynomial time. \end{theorem} \begin{proof} For instances in which the goods have the same size, ordering the goods in decreasing order of densities is equivalent to ordering them in decreasing order of values.
 Hence, the $\densestgreedy$ algorithm allocates the goods in decreasing order of value, while considering the budget constraints.
 Also, write $\beta$ to denote the common size of the goods and note that, in the current context, for any subset of goods $S \subseteq [m]$, we have $s(S) = \beta \abs{S}$.

-To establish the $\EFone$ guarantee, consider any two agents $a,b \in [n+1]$ with budgets $B_a$ and $B_b$, respectively.
-Also, let $X$ and $Y$, respectively, be the subsets assigned to these agents by the algorithm.
+We now estabilsh the $\EFone$ guarantee.
+Let $X$ be the set of goods allocated to an agent $a \in [n]$ and let $Y$ be the set of goods allocated to an agent $b \in [n]$, or to the charity at the end of Algorithm \ref{algo:dense}.
 We will prove that for any subset of goods $\Y \subseteq Y$, with $s(\Y) \leq B_a$, we have $\efcount(X,\Y) \leq 1$.
 Towards this, we consider the following two complementary and exhaustive cases \\

 Case {\sf 1}: $\abs X \leq \abs{\Y}-1$. \\

 Case {\sf 2}: $\abs X \geq \abs{\Y}$. \\

 Case {\sf 1}: $\abs X \leq \abs{\Y}-1$.
 Write $Y=\{y_1,y_2,\dots,y_{\ell}\}$ to denote the goods in set $Y$, indexed in decreasing order of densities.
 Furthermore, let $y_{\ell'}$ denote the good in $\Y$ with minimum density.
 Equivalently, for the instance in hand, $y_{\ell'}$ is the minimum valued good in $\Y \subseteq Y$.
 Also, note that $\prof(\Y -y_{\ell'} ) \leq \prof \left(\Goods{Y}{\ell'-1} \right)$.